attack68/rateslib/docs/source/e_fx_volatility.rst

 None-the-less, *rateslib* provides the most common definitions and products, all priced using the **Black-76** model.

-Currently, in v1.2.x, there is no ability to build a volatility surface, but this is planned for short term implementation.
-Volatility inputs to pricing formulae currently rely on an explicit volatility value.
+Currently, in v1.2.x, there is no ability to build a volatility *Surface*.
+However, there is a :class:`~rateslib.fx_volatility.FXDeltaVolSmile` for options with consistent expiries, and the ability to input ``vol`` as an explicit value, to pricing methods.

 The following *Instruments* are currently available.